Software Alternatives, Accelerators & Startups

 • Top 30 Microsoft Azure Services

 In the big data space, Azure offers Azure Databricks.
 This is an Apache Spark big data analytics and machine learning service over a Distributed File System.
-The distributed cluster of nodes running analytics and AI operations in parallel allow for fast processing of large volumes of data and integration with popular machine learning libraries such as PyTorch unleash endless possibilities for custom ML. - Source: dev.to / almost 4 years ago
+The distributed cluster of nodes running analytics and AI operations in parallel allow for fast processing of large volumes of data and integration with popular machine learning libraries such as PyTorch unleash endless possibilities for custom ML. - Source: dev.to / about 4 years ago

 • ZooKeeper-free Kafka is out.
 First Demo